Lendiom/docs/docs/app/guides/getting-started.md

 5. Select how you want to be billed (monthly or yearly).

 ## Accepting an Invite
-Whenever someone invites you to join their organization you will recieve an email with a link to accept the invite.
+Whenever someone invites you to join their organization you will receive an email with a link to accept the invite.

 1. Click the "Accept Invitation" button in the email
 2. Ensure your name is correct.